mswoods/Real-Time-Bus-Tracker/README.md

 ## Discription
 This project displays a map of the MIT campus and with the click of a buton tracks the bus location between MIT and Harvard.
-I've made mostly modifications to the syling of the page which include a custom map, navigation features and MIT color stylings.
+I've made mostly modifications to the styling of the page which include a custom map, navigation features and MIT color stylings.

 ## Deployment
 The solution is easy to deploy.
 First, download the files to your local machine and make sure they are in put into the same directory.
 Using a browser, simply open up the index.html file.
 To execute the tracking feature, simply click the radio button in the top right had corner of the page.